mindspore-lab/mindcv/configs/vit/README.md

 For detailed illustration of all hyper-parameters, please refer to [config.py](https://github.com/mindspore-lab/mindcv/blob/main/config.py).

+**Note:**
-**Note:**  As the global batch size  (batch_size x num_devices) is an important hyper-parameter, it is recommended to keep the global batch size unchanged for reproduction or adjust the learning rate linearly to a new global batch size.
+1) As the global batch size  (batch_size x num_devices) is an important hyper-parameter, it is recommended to keep the global batch size unchanged for reproduction or adjust the learning rate linearly to a new global batch size.
+2) The current configuration with a batch_size of 512, was initially set for a machine with 64GB of VRAM.
+To avoid running out of memory (OOM) on machines with smaller VRAM, consider reducing the batch_size to 256 or lower.

 * Standalone Training